INRIA/scikit-learn-mooc/slides/trees.md

 .pull-left.shift-left[<img src="../figures/tree2D_1split.svg" width="100%">]

 ???
-Each split maximize the information
+Each split maximize the information for the leaf.

 ---
 # Classification